While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 Typical expressions for a paranoid include:

-According to the DSM-5, which is published by the American Psychiatric Association, four of the characteristics of the following criteria must be present to diagnose an individual with paranoia.
+According to the DSM-5, which is published by the American Psychiatric Association, four characteristics of the following criteria must be present to diagnose an individual with paranoia.

-- You think other people are using you, lying to you, or hurting you, but there is no proof of this.
+- You think other people are using you, lying to you, or hurting you, but there is no proof.

 - You have doubts about the faithfulness and trustworthiness of other people.